curlyLasagna/OTS-Student-Documentation/docs/excel.md

 I created an Excel sheet that pulls in data from the `techinfo` SQL database that acts as a middle man between the formulas I've created

+The file is named ITEMS_COST.
+Please feel free to reach out to me on WebEx or through my Github for those files.
+I'm more than happy to walk you through the process.

 ## Staging Data

 - The purpose of the staging data Excel sheet is, as the name suggests, a draft of what components are added or removed from the room.